GauravM512/Little-Kazuha/TOS.md

 ## Access to Data

 Access to Data is only permitted to Bot's developers, and only in the scope required for the development, testing, and implementation of features for Bot.
 Data is not sold, provided to, or shared with any third party, except where required by law or a Terms of Service agreement.
-You can view the data upon request from `@nhcarrigan`.
+You can view the data upon request from `@GauravM5612`.

 ## Storage of Data

-Data is stored in a MongoDB database.
 The database is secured to prevent external access, however no guarantee is provided and the Bot owners assume no liability for the unintentional or malicious breach of Data.
 In the event of an unauthorised Data access, users will be notified through the Discord client application.

 ## User Rights